-Copywork is a very simple tool you can use to teach your child many things, and together with dictation, is a very comprehensive teaching method.
+If you’re following a Charlotte Mason style education, you will be familiar with copywork.
+It’s a very simple tool you can use to teach your child many things, and together with dictation, is a very comprehensive teaching method.
 Put simply, copywork is transcribing a passage; copying it word for word, including all grammar and punctuation, exactly as they appear in the passage.

 The most basic form of copywork is handwriting practice, but it can be used to teach much more, including spelling, vocabulary, grammar and composition.